Operation Trojan Shield: Netherlands

-In the Netherlands, 49 people were arrested by Dutch police while they investigated 25 drug production facilities and narcotics caches.
-Police also seized eight firearms, large supplies of narcotics and more than 2.3 million euros.
+In the Netherlands, 49 people were arrested by Dutch National Police while they investigated 25 drug production facilities and narcotics caches.
+Police also seized eight firearms, large supplies of narcotics and more than 2.3 million euro.

 Sweden

 In Sweden, 155 people were arrested as part of the operation.
 According to police in Sweden which received intelligence from the FBI, during an early phase of the operation it was discovered that many of the suspects were in Sweden.
-Linda Staaf, head of the Swedish police's intelligence activities, said that the suspects in Sweden had a higher rate of violent crime than the other countries.
+Linda Staaf, head of the Swedish police's intelligence activities, said that "Sweden's users stood out in that there was a higher rate of violent crime linked to Sweden".

 United States

-No arrests were made in the United States because of privacy laws that prevented law enforcement from collecting messages from domestic subjects.
-However, the United States Department of Justice indicted seventeen persons (all foreign nationals) under the Racketeer Influenced and Corrupt Organizations Act for their participation in "the ANOM enterprise" which spread the devices.
+The first search warrants were granted by judges in May 2021.
+Initially, no arrests were made in the United States because of 4th amendment interpretations that prevented law enforcement from collecting messages from domestic subjects.
+However, the United States Department of Justice indicted seventeen persons (all foreign nationals, see court dockets here) under the Racketeer Influenced and Corrupt Organizations Act for their participation in "the ANOM enterprise" which spread the devices.

+Legal challenges

+As of April 2023, multiple court cases have been brought in Australia to challenge the legitimacy of the ANOM sting operation.
+A judgment in one of the cases before the Supreme Court of South Australia has ruled in favor of the police, although that judgment has, since November 2023, been appealed.